PostDispatchInteractive/river-gauges/README.md

 Where does the data come from?
 ------------------------------

-As of June 2023, we obtain the live data from NOAA's new cloud-based [ArcGIS server](https://mapservices.weather.noaa.gov/eventdriven/rest/services/water/ahps_riv_gauges/).
-We monitor Layer 0 (observed river stages), and Layer 1 (forecast river stages, 72-hour).
+As of July 2024, we obtain the live data from NOAA's [National Water Prediction Service API](https://api.water.noaa.gov/nwps/v1/docs/).
+This single source provides current observations, 14-day forecasts, and historic crests for any specified gauge ID.

-We obtain historic crests from NOAA's [ahps](https://water.weather.gov/ahps/) system.
-We have to fetch them one gage at a time, using this URL format: `http://water.weather.gov/ahps2/crests.php?wfo=lsx&crest_type=historic&gage={GAGENAME}`.

 NWS has a new, improved map for viewing gauges (powered by the same data we're scraping) here: https://water.noaa.gov/wfo/lsx